Judith and Garfield Reeves-Stevens

-Judith and Garfield Reeves-Stevens are a New York Times-bestselling husband-and-wife writing/producing team.
+Judith and Garfield Reeves-Stevens are a Canadian husband-and-wife writing/producing team.
 In June, 2013, at the Constellation Awards ceremony in Toronto, the writing couple were honored with the Constellation Award for "Outstanding Canadian Contribution to Science Fiction Film or Television" for their role in creating the series, Primeval: New World.

 In genre media, the Reeves-Stevenses are well known for their involvement with the Star Trek franchise.
 In addition to having written twenty Star Trek books, including six novels on their own, ten novels with William Shatner, and four non-fiction volumes detailing the production history of the franchise, they acted as executive story editors and co-producers on the fourth season of Star Trek: Enterprise.
 Both are among the series writers who had cameos in "These Are the Voyages...", the final episode of Enterprise.
 Previously, they acted as staff writers and executive creative consultants in the second and third seasons of Sir Arthur Conan Doyle's The Lost World, and wrote episodes of Batman: The Animated Series.

 Career

 Animation

-As executive story editors on the short-lived but highly influential Phantom 2040, they contributed to the show's unique creative direction, developing the writers' bible and scripting many key episodes (including the two-part pilot, Generation Unto Generation).
+As executive story editors on the short-lived but highly influential Phantom 2040, they contributed to the show's creative direction, developing the writers' bible and scripting many key episodes (including the two-part pilot, Generation Unto Generation).
 Following Phantom 2040, produced by Hearst Entertainment Productions, the Reeves-Stevenses did additional development, wrote the writers' bible and pilot episode, and served as executive story editors for an updated Flash Gordon animated series, also from Hearst.

 Among their other works in animation is Van Helsing: The London Assignment, the direct-to-DVD animé prequel to the Stephen Sommers blockbuster, for Universal Animation Studios.
 The DVD was released the week following the movie's opening and praised by Variety as "an excellent animated prequel... the intelligent story moves at a rapid clip and the action is nail-biting."